SVG logo

 INDICATOR DESCRIPTION

-The indicator shows the population-weighted concentration of PM10 and PM2.5 to which the urban population is potentially exposed.
+The indicator shows the concentration of PM10 and PM2.5 to which the urban population is exposed.

 Fine and coarse particulates (PM10) are those whose diameter is less than 10 micrometres, whilst fine particulates (PM2.5) are those whose diameters are less than 2.5 micrometres.
 Particulates can be carried deep into the lungs where they can cause inflammation and a worsening of the condition of people with heart and lung diseases.
 The smaller the particles the deeper they travel into the lungs, with more potential for harm.
 According to the recommendations of the World Health Organisation (WHO) the annual mean concentration is the best indicator for PM-related health effects.